urbanopt/urbanopt.github.io/reopt/reopt_post_processing.md

 **NOTE**: A REopt Lite solution may contain multiple PV systems.
 In this case the aggregate generation from all PV systems will be reported in the PV columns.

-The figure below describes the workflow that takes place on implementing the `run` and `gather` CLI commands.
+The figure below describes the workflow that takes place on implementing the `run` and `process` CLI commands.

 ![workflow_diagram](../doc_files/CLI_reopt.jpg)